carlislerainey/aca-opinion/README.md

+This project produces 2012 state-level estimates of...

+* the percent who view the 2010 ACA favorably.
+* the percent who support expanding Medicaid.
+* the percent who support the Tea Party.
 ![Estimates](Figures/mrp_est_map.png)

 # Get the Data

-If you are interested in just the state-level estimates, you can download the latest version by right-clicking [here](https://raw.githubusercontent.com/carlislerainey/ACA_Opinion/master/Data/mrp_est.csv) and then clicking "Save As."
+If you are interested in using the data, you can download the latest version by right-clicking [here](https://raw.githubusercontent.com/carlislerainey/ACA_Opinion/master/Data/mrp_est.csv) and then clicking "Save As."
 If you want to load the data directly into R, then simply run the following lines.

     library(RCurl)
     url <- "https://raw.githubusercontent.com/carlislerainey/ACA_Opinion/master/Data/mrp_est.csv"